 While certainly not an exhaustive list, here are some resources of which I'm aware (note that inclusion here is not necessarily an endorsement).
-I will continue to add to this over time.

 articles & online books